Mourning the missing in Israel's 'cemeteries of numbers'

 "Why did they say he was released two years before his death?" asked Hassan.
 "He died in prison, not in an operation or something like that."

 Responding in the courts, the Israeli military's explanation for most missing bodies has been that Palestinians killed in clashes or attacks either could not be identified before they were buried or were buried in locations now unknown.
+In some cases, they claimed individuals had been buried in civilian cemeteries by private companies contracted by the military.

 The two body bags were close to one another, too close to tell which was actually plot 245 and which the plot next to it